danielchatfield/latex-code-environment/README.md

 \end{code}
 ```

-The character for escaping into laTeX was chosen as `§` as Apple keyboards have a dedicated key for this and it isn't used for anything else.
+The character for escaping into LaTeX was chosen as `§` as Apple keyboards have a dedicated key for this and it isn't used for anything else.
 I appreciate that for non-osx users this may be a bit annoying.
 You can override it like so:

 ```latex
 \begin{code}[escapechar=?]{python}